Project Mohole: Mohole branches to deep and shallow projects

 In October 1964 NSF provided a 2-year contract to the University of Miami to begin planning JOIDES.
 The first drilling expedition under JOIDES was in spring 1965 to the Blake Plateau off the southeastern United States.
 The expedition was led by Lamont on a borrowed ship Caldrill.
 In June 1966 Scripps won the prime contract as the operating institution for NSF's Deep Sea Drilling Project.
 Construction of new dedicated scientific drill ship Glomar Challenger began in 1967, becoming operational in August 1968.

 The oil industry was similarly motivated to begin exploration programs of sediments in continental margins.
 In 1967, on Hedberg's suggestion, Gulf Oil Exploration launched the exploration ship R/V Gulfrex, which operated across the globe until 1975, covering some 160000 mi.

 Legacy

 Phase One proved that both the technology and expertise were available to drill into the Earth's mantle.
 It was intended as the experimental phase of the project, and, by developing and employing dynamic positioning of ships during drilling, succeeded in drilling to a depth of 601 ft below the sea floor.
 While Project Mohole was not successful, the idea led to projects such as NSF's Deep Sea Drilling Project, and attempts to drill to extraordinary depths have continued.

+The sci-fi novel series Red Mars has several deep holes in the Martian crust called Moholes.
+They are deep enough that the hole becomes hot from the mantle and provides heat to the thin Martian atmosphere.

+The 1970 Doctor Who serial Inferno, which also deals with a scientific effort to drill into the Earth's crust, was inspired by Project Mohole.